-Counting Crows’ “Raining In Baltimore,” tells the story of a man who misses his significant other.
+In 1993, Counting Crows released “Raining In Baltimore.”
+It sings of how a man is missing his significant other.

-The rain in Baltimore symbolizes the narrator’s sadness and despair for his partner many miles away.
-He keeps listening for trains, possibly for his partner to come to him or for him to get out of the city.
+The rain in Baltimore symbolizes the narrator’s sadness and despair for his partner, who is many miles away.
+He laments how he “needs a phone,” possibly to contact his love, but “get[s] no chance.”
+He keeps listening for trains, possibly for his love to come to him or for him to get out of the city.

-The narrator expresses his sadness over a simple piano chord progression that emphasizes the somberness of the lyrics.
+The narrator expresses his broken heart over a simple piano chord progression, which emphasizes the somberness of the lyrics.

-All Time Low’s “For Baltimore” was released in 2012.
-The narrator is trying to convince someone to stay with him.
+Rock band All Time Low released “For Baltimore” in 2012.
+In the song, the narrator is trying to convince someone to stay with him.
 He is clearly in love, but the lyrics suggest his feelings are not entirely reciprocated.

-“Baltimore’s Fireflies” by Woodkid was released in 2011.
+Last on our list, “Baltimore’s Fireflies,” by Woodkid, was released in 2011.
 In the lyrics, the singer is comparing his emotional state to the Baltimore bay.